-Data collected through the FAS is of a highly sensitive nature; due to this the refusal rate of farms approached to participate is high.
+Data collected through the FBS is of a highly sensitive nature; due to this the refusal rate of farms approached to participate is high.
 It is possible that non-responders (farms refusing to participate) may have different characteristics to responders (farms willing to cooperate), which could lead to biased results.
-Currently there has been no assessment of non-response bias in the FAS for Scotland.
+Currently there has been no assessment of non-response bias in the FBS for Scotland.

-The current weighting of FAS results is based on the inverse sampling fraction, that is the results for each stratum are multiplied by the factor necessary to represent all farms within the stratum in the overall population.
+The current weighting of FBS results is based on the inverse sampling fraction, that is the results for each stratum are multiplied by the factor necessary to represent all farms within the stratum in the overall population.
 Further (post-stratification) weighting may be used to compensate for non-response bias.
-Although this further level of weighting is not applied to FAS results the current weighting strategy is being reviewed in 2012.